acoustic-content-samples/sample-wca-form-components/README.md

 ## Install and deploy the sample

 ### Configure your wchtools
-1. Get your WCH tenant API URL.
-Go to your WCH homepage -> YOUR USERNAME tab on top bar -> Hub information -> API URL.
-Copy the URL.
+1. Get your WCH tenant API URL by copying it from your WCH homepage -> **your username** on top bar -> Hub information -> API URL -> Copy to clipboard
 2. Run `wchtools init` in your command line.
-Enter your username and API URL to configure the wchtools
+Enter your username and API URL to configure wchtools.

 ### Clone and install the sample content-artifacts and site-application-files
-1. Change the command line directory to site application's root directory (i.e. wch-site-application).
+1. Change the command line working directory to the _wch-site-application_ root folder.
 If you haven't already done so, perform all of the required installation steps for the site application repository.
-2. Using the Git URL to the sample-wca-form-components repository, run this command to copy the needed sample site-application-files and update the layout settings for the new components.
+2. Using the git URL to the _sample-wca-form-components_ repository, run this command to copy the needed sample and update the layout settings for the new components:
 ```
 npm run install-layouts-from-git https://github.com/ibm-wch/sample-wca-form-components.git
 ```